nmbell/powdrgit/help/Set-GitBranch.md

 [System.String]

-Accepts string objects via the RepoName parameter.
+Accepts string objects via the Repo parameter.
 The output of Get-GitBranch can be piped into Set-GitTag.

 ## OUTPUTS